Semigroups of isometries of the hyperbolic plane: Introduction

-We will see in Section~\ref{ibj} that the conditions in statement~\emphref{ipc} correspond to precise geometric configurations of the axes of the hyperbolic transformations $f$ and $g$.
-In that section we will also show that if the pair $\{f,g\}$ is of class~\emphref{ipc}\emphref{ipe}, and then we apply the algorithm again to the pair $\{f,fg\}$, and carry on in this fashion, then we will eventually reach a pair that is not of class~\emphref{ipc}\emphref{ipe}.
+We will see in Section~\ref{ibj} that the conditions in statement~{\ref{ipc}} correspond to precise geometric configurations of the axes of the hyperbolic transformations $f$ and $g$.
+In that section we will also show that if the pair $\{f,g\}$ is of class~{\ref{ipc}}{\ref{ipe}}, and then we apply the algorithm again to the pair $\{f,fg\}$, and carry on in this fashion, then we will eventually reach a pair that is not of class~{\ref{ipc}}{\ref{ipe}}.
 Theorem~\ref{piv} can thereby be used as the basis of an algorithm for deciding in finitely many steps whether two M\"obius transformations generate an inverse-free semidiscrete semigroup.

 Results of a similar type to those of Theorem~\ref{piv} have been considered from a different perspective by Avila, Bochi, and Yoccoz \cite{AvBoYo2010} in their study of $\text{SL}(2,\mathbb{R})$-valued linear cocycles.
 We briefly summarise the connection.
 Following earlier work of Yoccoz \cite{Yo2004}, the authors of \cite{AvBoYo2010} examine the locus $\mathcal{H}$ of parameters $(A_1,\dots,A_N)$ in $\text{SL}(2,\mathbb{R})^N$ that give rise to cocycles that are uniformly hyperbolic.
+In the terminology of this paper, $(A_1,\dots,A_N)$ gives rise to a uniformly hyperbolic cocycle if for any composition sequence $(F_n)$ generated by $\{A_1,\dots,A_N\}$ (with $A_1,\dots,A_N$ acting as M\"obius transformations), the sequence $\rho(F_n(i),i)$ tends to infinity at least linearly in $n$ (cf. \cite[Proposition~2]{Yo2004}).

-They prove that $(A_1,\dots,A_N)\in\mathcal{H}$ if and only if there is a nonempty finitely-connected open subset $X$ of $\overline{\mathbb{R}}$ such that, if we allow the matrices $A_i$ to act on $\overline{\mathbb{R}}$, then $\overline{A_i(X)}\subset X$ for $i=1,\dots,N$.
+In \cite{AvBoYo2010} it is shown that $(A_1,\dots,A_N)\in\mathcal{H}$ if and only if there is a nonempty finitely-connected open subset $X$ of $\overline{\mathbb{R}}$ other than $\overline{\mathbb{R}}$ itself such that, if we allow the matrices $A_i$ to act on $\overline{\mathbb{R}}$, then $\overline{A_i(X)}\subset X$ for $i=1,\dots,N$.
 In the language of Section~\ref{ooq}, to follow, this says that the transformations corresponding to the maps $A_i$ generate a \emph{Schottky semigroup} with a particularly strict contractive property.
 The authors of \cite{AvBoYo2010} discuss the structure of $\mathcal{H}$, obtaining a near-complete understanding when $N=2$.
 Part of their analysis is similar in spirit to the proof of Theorem~\ref{piv}; in particular, they describe an algorithm for classifying uniformly hyperbolic pairs that is close to the algorithm summarised in the preceding paragraph (see \cite[Remark~3.14]{AvBoYo2010}).